 Russian River Cruise 2014 aboard the MS Tolstoy Moscow – St Petersburg 8 days / 7 nights, from €1140 per person

-Make your dream visit to Russia a reality, with our 8-day (7 night) high quality guaranteed Russian River Cruise in 2014.
-Travel by the river cruiser MS Tolstoy (and sister ship MS Pushkin) along the rivers, lakes and canals of Russia, between Moscow and St Petersburg.
+Make your dream visit to Russia a reality, with our 8 days (7 nights) high quality guaranteed Russian River Cruise in 2014.
+Travel on-board the river cruiser MS Tolstoy (and sister ship MS Pushkin) along the rivers, lakes and canals of Russia, between Moscow and St Petersburg.
 This is undoubtedly one of the best ways to view the fascinating sights of these two great cities and to discover the spectacular interiors of Russia.

 MS Tolstoy – Our Russian River Cruise Ship:

 MS “Lev Tolstoy”, is a luxury cruise liner in the Q-056 design.
 The MS “Lev Tolstoy” offers double, single and triple accommodation in air-conditioned cabins with private facilities, 220V sockets, a picture window and a radio.
 On board you will find 2 welcoming bars (one with swimming pool), a restaurant, reading salon, music lounge, TV room, souvenir shop, beauty salon, sauna and a conference room on the sun deck.
 Laundry and medical service are also available.
 This cruise liner was constructed in Austria using high quality materials and at a much higher cost than other ships, the Tolstoy was designed for high ranking Kremlin officials and to host foreign dignitaries.
 Today, she is still one of the top ships in Russia, with luxurious decor, well-appointed cabins, elegant public areas and wide circular stairs.
 The Tolstoy accommodates 168 guests, versus 200 – 300 on other ships of similar size.